mvolkmann/blog/src/d3/00-intro-article.md

 My hope is that by the time you finish reading this article, you will know enough about D3 to enable the final option, which is implementing an entire chart from scratch.
-This provides the most flexibility, but requires the most effort.
+This provides the most flexibility but requires the most effort.

 The D3 JavaScript API uses CSS selectors to find elements in the DOM that it modifies.